repobee/repobee-sanitizer/README.md

 A plugin for RepoBee to sanitize template repositories before being pushed to students.
 `repobee-sanitizer` adds the commands `sanitize-file` and `sanitize-repo` that lets the user sanitize files and repos (directories currently) respectively.
 `repobee-sanitizer` can remove or replace text by going through files, looking for certain `REPOBEE-SANITIZER-<type>` text-markers.
-The most simple usage consists of a `REPOBEE-SANITIZER-BLOCK` and a `REPOBEE-SANITIZER-END` marker, where content between these two markers will be removes, or "santitized".
+The most simple usage consists of a `REPOBEE-SANITIZER-START` and a `REPOBEE-SANITIZER-END` marker, where content between these two markers will be removes, or "santitized".

 # Example use cases